Neurodiversity

 There is more information on neurodiversity relating to Menopause on the webpage: Menopause

-Below are our upcoming Neurodiversity webinars in which you will find information about the 4 modules as well as others including Sleep along with presentation and slides.
+Below are our Neurodiversity webinars and resources in which you will find information about the 4 modules as well as others including Sleep along with presentation and slides.

 Module 1 – Understanding Neurodiversity